DevGrade-Dev/hacktitude.github.io/challenge-17.md

 Currently through the `db seed` files you can see that every user has their preferred currency in `country_currency` column of the `users` table.
 When a new user is signed up, the default currency of `LKR` is set for the user.

-You may also note that, in every `course` record in teh database has a `price` column.
+You may also note that, in the database every `course` record has a `price` column.
 The price value stored in the database is in USD.

 ## Challenge 17.a [6 Points]